 - Your customers are unable to pay for local delivery orders using PayPal.
 Learn more about accepting payments with PayPal on Square Online.

 Turn Off In-House Delivery

-Go to your Square Online Overview page > Fulfillment > Collection & Delivery, and click the toggle to turn off local delivery.
-You can turn local delivery back on with the toggle at any time and restore your previous settings.
+From your Square Online Overview page, go to Fulfilment > Collection & Delivery, and select the toggle to turn off local delivery under the specific location.
+You can turn it back on at any time and restore your previous settings.